In the words of Mick Jagger: “Augustine knew temptation. He knew women wine and song, and all the special pleasures of

 But in the church-world a lot of this embarrassment and coyness comes straight from Augustine.
 Sexual pleasure belonged to his unregenerate life – the life he had rejected and repented of.
 Vulnerability and sin were simply too close in his mind.

 And, what happens to newborn babies if they die?
 Do they go to heaven?
 You’re arguing with Augustine if you say they go to heaven.

 Augustine’s theology lies at the root of the churches’ traditional teaching of original sin.
 He taught that Adam and Eve’s sin changed their very nature from good to bad, from ideal to fallen; and that this fallen-ness (and remember vulnerability and sin are almost the same thing to Augustine) gets passed down the generations as a congenital disorder.
 We are born with it.
 It is passed on from one generation to the next at the very moment of conception because – so said Augustine – and precisely because the moment of conception was simultaneously a moment of sexual pleasure.
-That’s where it all goes wrong!
+That, apparently is where it all goes wrong!